Dr. Urban H. Fleege, Professor of Child Psychology, De Paul University

 Montessori enables children to concentrate.
 Because children are able to move freely and choose activities they are interested in, they are able to concentrate.
 We know that when someone is highly interested in anything, that is what he will put his focused attention to.
 We capitalize on this principle of learning theory to enable children to develop a high level of concentration at a very young age.
 In our Montessori environments, a child of four months may be found gazing up at a bright metal ring hanging from a ribbon, focusing in on the shape and movement of this ring, and making multiple attempts to grasp it.
 The focus that this requires inspires deep and lasting concentration, and the ability to concentrate and focus is associated with many other academic and cognitive outcomes, in addition to general task mastery.
 The critical piece here is that the child must be interested in the activity.
 If this same baby is tired, either not yet ready or too advanced for the challenge of grasping the ring, or otherwise disengaged from the activity, the focus and concentration will not happen.
 To properly match the environment to children’s abilities, adults constantly observe children to understand their development, temperament, and interests.
 Then they can outfit the environment with the activities that will inspire children and bring them to a level of challenge that keeps them focused.
 If activities are too simple children will not engage nor concentrate.
 And if they are too difficult, the same lack of focus will happen.
 Our Montessori trained teachers have a firm grasp of child development and of the purpose and use of the Montessori materials.

 Montessori education also supports the development of sustained concentration by providing a long period of uninterrupted activity called the work cycle.
 During this time (one hour for infants, two hours for toddlers, and three hours for preschoolers), children are able to choose whatever interests them, to use it independently, and to continue to repeat activities until they are satisfied.
 We know that repetition is a key ingredient for learning, and we encourage repetition of a single exercise by allowing children to independently work at their own paces.
-There are not centers that children are moved into and out of on the teacher’s time-table nor are their “periods” that end when the bell rings.
 Concentration is a venerated part of the Montessori program and we honor the child’s need to engage in focused work by structuring this open period of free, independent work.
 During this time the environment is very quiet so that concentration can be maintained.
 Furthermore, in specific lessons on carrying materials and moving furniture, children are shown how to move carefully and respectfully so that they do not disrupt the concentration of others.

 Montessori teaches children to respect others and to contribute to community.
 Montessori is often mischaracterized as stifling children’s social development by encouraging children to work independently and not in groups.
 This misunderstanding can easily by corrected by simply observing a Montessori infant, toddler, or preschool environment for a few minutes.
 Children in our environments are naturally drawn to each other and encouraged to socialize and interact with each other all day long.
 Children have multiple opportunities to work side-by-side while they work, and research shows that children in Montessori schools talk to each other more than in other programs; what they talk about is related to their work and activities more than to play-based conversations.
 Children in our environments may join together to complete an activity and share their mutual successes as opposed to competing for who has the best outcome.